 A Maroon Oriole seeks nectar on the slope of Doi Inthanon.
 Photo: Jon Dunn

-Day 13: We’ll spend our last morning on Doi Inthanon exploring the loftiest and most species-rich forest at elevations between 5000 and 6000 feet.
-Among the many birds, we’ll look especially for Maroon Oriole, Short-billed Minivet, Brown-throated Treecreeper, White-necked Laughingthrush, Silver-eared Mesia, Spectacled Barwing, Rufous-backed Sibia, Chestnut-crowned Warbler, Slaty-bellied Tesia, and Large Niltava.
+Day 5: This morning we will explore the loftiest and most species-rich forest at elevations between 5000 and 6000 feet.
+Among the many birds, we’ll look especially for Maroon Oriole, Short-billed Minivet, Brown-throated Treecreeper, White-necked Laughingthrush (secretive), Silver-eared Mesia, Spectacled Barwing, Rufous-backed Sibia, Chestnut-crowned Warbler, Slaty-bellied Tesia, and Large Niltava.
 There is also a slim possibility of finding Green Cochoa.
-Heading back down the mountain, we’ll check along the cascading streams for White-capped and Plumbeous Redstarts and perhaps the striking Slaty-backed Forktail.
-Among the red-flowering trees we’ll search carefully for White-headed Bulbul, an endemic to this part of Thailand and adjacent Myanmar.
-Night at the Novotel hotel in Bangkok.
+Heading back down the mountain, we’ll check along the cascading streams for White-capped and Plumbeous Water Redstarts and perhaps the striking Slaty-backed and Black-backed Forktails.
+Among the red-flowering trees, we’ll search carefully for White-headed Bulbul, an endemic to this part of Thailand and adjacent Myanmar.
+Night at the Doi Inthanon Highland Resort.

-Updated: 24 November 2016
+Updated: 23 November 2020